TritonDataCenter/triton-cloud-images/README.md

 ## Build details

 * Swap is disabled in all kickstarts, and preseed configurations.
-* cloud-init will look for /dev/vdb and mount it under /data (ext4).
+* cloud-init is used for provision-time guest configuration.
-* `triton-guest` systemd service will set hostid and root password from generated metadata
+* `triton-guest` systemd service will set hostid and root password from generated metadata.

 ## Available Images